jamzigod/Logger/README.md

-# pythonbases
+# Logger
-Base for my personal python projects.
+Logger used as a base for my personal python projects.

-Probably should be a private repo but I dont want to pay the $7/month.
+Probably should be a private repo but feel free to use.